In the will of our Lord, we will hold our 40th Family Conference as follows:

 Workshop VII: Bible and Science (George Johnson)

 We are bombarded in school, college, work and life in general that Science is superior and the Bible is inferior.
-There are many criticisms on the Bible, especially on Youtube.
+There are many criticisms against the Bible in the name of science, especially on the internet.
 Even a strong believer can be challenged by these criticisms and sometime we are unable to counter these arguments.
-This workshop will look at these false charges against the Bible and show us that the Word of God is the true Word of God.
+In this workshop, it will be demonstrated that the so-called conflict between the Bible and Science exists, only because in science today, the “origin facts” in Cosmology, Geology and Biology are strictly interpreted from a uniformitarian point of view.
+Amazingly, the use of uniformitarianism in science today, is a fulfillment of a Bible prophecy in 2 Peter 3:3-7.
+We will conclude that the Bible is the Word of God, and there is no real conflict between the Bible and Science, when “origin facts” are interpreted correctly!

 Registration materials will be mailed out in the beginning of May and online registration will start in May.